zyv/zyv.github.io/_posts/2011-05-19-sftp-only-users-on-rhel-centos-5.md

 ### Wrapping up

-Now set up a new host entry and try it out:
+Now it is time to set up a new host entry and try it out:

     badguy@foo:~$ cat >> ~/.ssh/config